openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

 from a transcript provider.
 When the edX video process is complete, and the course team has obtained transcripts from the transcript provider, the course team creates a video component and adds the video ID and transcript to the component.
-For more information, see :ref:`Add a Video to a Course`.
+For more information, see :ref:`Adding a video to a Course`.

 =============================================================
 Upload a Video for an edx.org Course (for Videos page)